minhoheo/minhoheo.github.io/getting_involved.md

                 Implementation of a machine learning algorithm.
 (Optional)
             </li>
             <li>
                 High-level research interest discussion.
-We aims to find your best fit and to build a research plan for your academic goal
+We aims to find your best fit and to build a research plan for your academic goal.
             </li>
         </ul>